Compiler Design | Detection of a Loop in Three Address Code

 Loop optimization is the phase after the Intermediate Code Generation.
 The main intention of this phase is to reduce the number of lines in a program.
-In any program majority of the time is spent by any program is actually inside the loop for an iterative program.
-In case of the recursive program a block will be there and the majority of the time will present inside the block.
+In any program majority of the time is spent actually inside the loop for an iterative program.
+In the case of the recursive program a block will be there and the majority of the time will present inside the block.

 Loop Optimization –

 - To apply loop optimization we must first detect loops.